nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Gene-nie is our address book reimagined.
-It is a desktop app able to not only manage your contacts, but also to help you keep track of your genetic information.
-Gene-nie acts as your personal autobiographer, providing you with information on your family tree and history.
+### Table of Contents

 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

+## Introduction
+Gene-nie is not your ordinary address book; it's a comprehensive tool designed specifically for genealogists and family historians.
+With Gene-nie, you can do more than just manage contact information – it's your personal autobiographer, aiding you in unraveling the intricacies of your family tree and history.

+**Gene-nie** is purposefully designed for use via a [Command Line Interface (CLI)](https://www.w3schools.com/whatis/whatis_cli.asp), which is perfect for genealogists who prefer to type quickly and efficiently.

 ## Quick start